Facial Action Unit Detection Using Attention and Relation Learning: Introduction

-Facial action unit (AU) detection is an important face analysis task.
-It recognizes facial expressions by analyzing cues of some atomic muscle movements in local facial regions.
-A very comprehensive set of facial atomic muscle movements, namely AUs, is defined by Facial Action Coding System (FACS)~\cite{ekman1997face}.
-On the other hand, attention mechanism has been adopted in various structural prediction tasks such as saliency detection~\cite{kuen2016recurrent}, object recognition~\cite{xiao2015application}, and image captioning~\cite{you2016image}, where great success has been achieved.
+\IEEEPARstart{F}{acial} action units (AUs) are basic facial movements in local facial regions defined by Facial Action Coding System (FACS)~\cite{ekman1997face}, which describe fine-grained changes in facial expressions.
+Facial AU detection refers to determining the occurrences of different AUs in a given face image, an extension of which is to estimate AU intensities, namely facial AU intensity estimation.
+AU detection is an important face analysis task, which is applied in various areas such as health and entertainment by measuring human emotions.
+On the other hand, attention mechanism has been adopted in many structural prediction tasks such as saliency detection~\cite{kuen2016recurrent,liu2018picanet}, object recognition~\cite{xiao2015application,cao2015look}, and image captioning~\cite{you2016image,pedersoli2017areas}, where great success has been achieved.
 It is natural to apply the attention mechanism to find the region of interest (ROI) of each AU so that more relevant local features can be captured.
-However, in literature there are only a few attention based AU detection methods being proposed, in which prior knowledge is required to predefine the attentions of AUs.
+However, in literature there are only a few attention based AU detection methods, in which prior knowledge is required to predefine the attentions of AUs.